opt-out-tools/opt-out/README.md

 - Update `manifest.json` with the tag version

 - Create a tag
-  `git tag -a tag-you-picked -m 'a message`
+  `git tag -a tag-you-picked -m 'a message'`

 - Push the tag to github and checkout the tag